Sangdo-Han/Sangdo-Han.github.io/docs/fundamentals/programming/rust-programming.md

 Ownership is one of unique features in rust for handling memory not only within a code block (scope) but also between code blocks.

+`the book` suggests three ownership rules as follows:

+1. Each value in Rust has an owner.
+2. There can only be one owner at a time.
+3. When the owner goes out of scope, the value will be dropped.